ikrima/gamedevguide/contents/guides/ue4guide/wip/source-control/Perforce Source Version Control Setup.md

 ##### Checking out a project:

 1. Open p4v and enter credentials to connect

-2. Go to Connection &gt; New Workspace
+1. Go to Connection > New Workspace

-3. Give the workspace a reasonable name, lowercase, no spaces (for working on command line later).
+1. Give the workspace a reasonable name, lowercase, no spaces (for working on command line later).
 Workspaces are stored per user so two users should be able to use the same workspace name without a conflict.

-4. Put it in a folder near the root of the drive (I have mine in C:\\Perforce\\\[ClientName\]\\\[WorkspaceName\]
+1. Put it in a folder near the root of the drive (I have mine in C:\\Perforce\\\[ClientName]\\\[WorkspaceName]

-5. Right click on the folder in the depot that represents the project and choose "Include Tree".
+1. Right click on the folder in the depot that represents the project and choose "Include Tree".
 Right click on other projects and choose "Exclude Tree" (it doesn't work to just whitelist with "include tree", which seems silly -- is it configurable?).

-6. Check the box to automatically get latest revisions, otherwise you'll have to do it manually after the workspace is created.
+1. Check the box to automatically get latest revisions, otherwise you'll have to do it manually after the workspace is created.

 ##### Deleting a workspace:

 If you screw up you can delete a workspace.
-Go to Connection -&gt; Choose Workspace… which will show you a list of your workspaces.
-Then open the command prompt and type p4 client -d \[workspace-name\]
+Go to Connection -> Choose Workspace… which will show you a list of your workspaces.
+Then open the command prompt and type p4 client -d \[workspace-name]

 Useful commands: